SRI-CSL/radler/examples/android/README.rst

 Demos using Android
 ===================

-Demo #1 implements sensing (of GPS, compass, touch screen) and controlloing (of speaker volume) of Android device via ROS-enabled Android application using gradle-android studio environment.
+Demo #1 implements sensing (of GPS, compass, touch screen) and controlling (of speaker volume) of Android device via ROS-enabled Android application using gradle-android studio environment.
-This demo is sensing GPS, compass, and touch screen coordinate from Android device, and publishing those under android\_gps, android\_compass, and android\_touch topics, respectively.
+This demo is sensing GPS, compass, and touch screen coordinate from Android device, and publishing those under **android\_gps**, **android\_compass**, and **android\_touch** topics, respectively.
-The radler nodes (named as gps, compass, and touch on the workstation side) are subscribing corresponding topics and publishing them in the radler world.
+Radler nodes (named as **gps**, **compass**, and **touch** on the workstation side) are subscribing to corresponding topics and publishing them in Radler world.
-The controller rader node subscribes topics from gps, compass, and touch radler nodes, and controlles volume of the Android ringtone by publishing ROS topic.
+The controller Radler node subscribes to topics from gps, compass, and touch Radler nodes, and controls volume of the Android ringtone by publishing ROS topic.

-Demo #2 implements touchscreen event detection via getevent system command and display window of terminal emulator application.
+Demo #2 implements touchscreen event detection via the getevent system command and displays on the window of terminal emulator application.

 Some additional links: